 Fortune ran the numbers in late April 2026.
 Once you back out the paper gains on Anthropic equity from Google and Amazon's earnings reports, the underlying AI business is meaningfully less profitable than it appears.

 Bloomberg has been running a permanent graphic called "AI Circular Deals" since early 2026.
-The IMF used the word "bubble" in its March 2026 World Economic Outlook.
+The IMF flagged AI investment reassessment as a key downside risk in its April 2026 World Economic Outlook.
 Q1 earnings reports show investors increasingly drawing a distinction between revenue from third parties and revenue from companies the supplier itself has just invested in.

 "The AI ecosystem requires $2 trillion in annual revenue by 2030 to justify current infrastructure spending.
 The trajectory falls roughly $800 billion short."